NYC Mayor Eric Adams indicted on criminal charges – DW – 09/26/2024

 Before news of the indictment broke, US Representative Alexandria Ocasio-Cortez, also a Democrat, called on Adams to resign.

-"I do not see how Mayor Adams can continue governing New York City," Ocasio-Cortez, a New York congresswoman who represents parts of the city, said in a post on X.
+"I do not see how Mayor Adams can continue governing New York City," Ocasio-Cortez, who represents a New York district in Congress, said in on social media.

-The charges against Adams come after the FBI last November searched the Brooklyn home of his chief fundraiser and in the wake of a slew of resignations by top city officials in recent weeks.
+The charges against Adams come after the FBI searched the Brooklyn home of his chief fundraiser last November, and also in the wake of a slew of resignations by top city officials in recent weeks.